 Supplementing with DIM: What You Need to Know

-DIM does not have estrogenic activity, does not mimic estrogen and will not make up for estrogen deficiency.
+DIM does not have estrogenic activity, does not mimic estrogen, and will not make up for estrogen deficiency.
 What it can do is help the body to improve hormone balance and protect cellular health.
-If you have been struggling to overcome a fertility issue associated with estrogen dominance, are looking to improve egg health, or hormone balance, consider supplementing with DIM as part of your natural fertility program.
+If you have been struggling to overcome a fertility issue associated with estrogen dominance or are looking to improve egg health, or hormone balance, consider supplementing with DIM as part of your natural fertility program.

 While cruciferous vegetables contain DIM, there is no way to get enough of this nutrient through cruciferous vegetable intake alone.
 To reap the benefits DIM has to offer, it is best taken as a nutritional supplement.
 To learn more about DIM click here…

 - Diindolylmethane (DIM) Information Resource Center. (n.d.).
 Retrieved from: http://www.diindolylmethane-dim.com/

 - The Three Metabolic Energy Systems. (n.d.).
 Retrieved from: http://www.ideafit.com/fitness-library/the-three-metabolic-energy-systems

 - Zeligs, M., & Connelly, A.S.
 (2000).
 All about DIM.
 New York, New York: Avery.